Russian tycoons say U.S. 'oligarch list' may cause problems with banks

 In late January, dozens of Russian billionaires were included in a list drafted by the U.S. Treasury Department, in line with a sanctions package signed into law last year, but the list did not imply the people named were, or would be in the future, subject to any restrictions.

-“Compliance of all banks, of European banks in particular, will be more cautious, more nit-picking, of course,” said Vladimir Yevtushenkov, a controlling shareholder of Russian business conglomerate Sistema.
+“Compliance of all banks, of European banks in particular, will be more cautious, more nit-picking, of course,” said Vladimir Yevtushenkov, a controlling shareholder of Russian business conglomerate Sistema (AFKS.MM).

 “Of course, it will be much harder to syndicate loans...
 It is a serious blow and we need to work out our strategy, how we’re going to live with it,” Yevtushenkov, who features on the list, told reporters.